mestrad2/Milestone-Project-1-Browser-Game/README.md

 -User will be able to attack with a sword and defend with a shield using key presses or left/right click (TBD) -User will be able to collect items to unlock the next path in the starting room and ultimately making it to the final room.

-As for the current development flow I am planning on, I am starting with the basic functionality of the start screen.
+As for the current development flow I am planning on, I am starting with the basic HTML functionality of the start screen.
 The user will be able to click on the Start button to open a new page where the game will be handled.

 The next section I will be tackling is the Javascript portion.
 Since the level designs will be created to KaboomJS, I believe this would be the next most logical approach.